semlanik/qtprotobuf/README.md

 gRPC and Protobuf generator and bindings for Qt framework
 > see [Protobuf](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/) for more information

+QtProtobuf provides Qt-native support of Google protocol buffers.
+Generated code doesn't depend on any framework except Qt framework.
+QtProtobuf uses existing Qt meta-object information to access object fields and supports most of features of original C++ protocol buffers.
+It's not just a wrapper arround protocol buffers, but pure Qt generator with own serializers.
+Our target to provide deep Qt, protocol buffers and gRPC intergration.

 ### Test results